Emerald Ash Borer FAQ

-In April 2013, Burnsville's City Council approved an updated Emerald Ash Borer Plan that dedicates $3.5 million over 10 years to help protect some existing ash trees on public property, remove others that become infested and plant new trees.
+In April 2013, Burnsville's City Council approved an updated Emerald Ash Borer Plan that dedicates $3.5 million over 10 years to help protect some existing ash trees on public property, to remove others that become infested, and to plant new trees of different species.

-The City has approximately 3,000 ash trees in its boulevards, 930 in parks and 14,300 in public woodlands.
+The City has approximately 3,000 ash trees in its boulevards, 930 in parks, and 14,300 in public woodlands.
 There are also more than 22,000 ash trees found on private property.
-The dedicated funds will allow the City to treat 2,865 “legacy” ash trees in parks and boulevards prior to the arrival of the ash borer.
-It will also cover the removal of 1,100 poor condition ash trees on public property – 50 percent of which will be replaced with new trees.
+The dedicated funds will allow the City to treat good quality ash trees in parks and boulevards to protect them from EAB.
+The funds also cover the removal of poor condition ash trees on public property and the planting of new tree species.

-Remaining trees would be left untreated, and only removed if necessary for safety reasons.
+Ash trees in unmanicured woodland areas of parks will not be treated against EAB or removed unless necessary for safety reasons.
 Trees on private property will not be part of the City’s treatment or removal plan.
-Residents who wish to treat private trees can do so using the City’s contracted price beginning in 2014.

 What else can I do to help prevent the spread of EAB?